Dr. Robert F. Mullen

 Why do we treat the mentally ill with contempt, trepidation, and ridicule?
 We are hard-wired to fear and isolate mental illness, and we have been misinformed by history and the disease model of mental health.
-There are four common misconceptions about psychological dysfunctions.
+There are four common misconceptions about psychological malfunctions.
 They are (1) abnormal and selective, (2) a consequence of behavior, (3) solely mental, and (4) psychotic.

 Combined statistics prove that 89% of neuroses onset at adolescence or earlier.
-In the rare event conditions like PTSD or clinical narcissism begin later in life, the susceptibility originates in childhood.
-Most psychologists agree that a neurosis is a consequence of childhood physical, emotional, or sexual disturbance.
+In the event conditions like PTSD or clinical narcissism manifest later in life, the susceptibility originates in childhood.
+Most psychologists agree that neurosis is a consequence of childhood physical, emotional, or sexual disturbance.
 Any number of things can cause this.
 Perhaps parents are controlling or do not provide emotional validation.
 Maybe the child is subjected to bullying or from a broken home.
 Behaviors later in life may impact the severity but are not responsible for the neurosis itself.
 It is never the child’s fault, nor reflective of their behavior.
-There is the likelihood no one is intentionally responsible.
-This disputes moral models that we are to blame for our disorder, or it is God’s punishment for sin.
+There is the likelihood that no one is intentionally responsible.
+This disputes moral models that we are to blame for our disorder, or that it is God’s punishment for sin.

-To early civilizations, mental illness was the domain of supernatural forces and demonic possession.
+In early civilizations, mental illness was the domain of supernatural forces and demonic possession.
 Hippocrates and diagnosticians of the 19th century looked at the relative proportions of bodily fluids.
 Lunar influence, sorcery, and witchcraft are timeless culprits.
 In the early 20th century, it was somatogenic.
-The biological approach argues that neuroses are related to the brain’s physical functioning, while pharmacology promotes it as chemical or hormonal imbalance.
+The biological approach argues that neuroses are related to the brain’s physical functioning, while pharmacology promotes it as a chemical or hormonal imbalance.
 However, the simultaneous mutual interaction of all human system components—mind, body, spirit, and emotions—is required for sustainability and recovery.